RackunSec/linkedin-employee-osint/README.md

 # linkedin-employee-osint
 This is just a simple vanilla JavaScript app to scrape employees from company page.
+This is useful for red team/pentest engagements in which reconnaissance is in the statement of work.
+It simply looks at the page for elements and parses out the names (and other info) of the employees listed.

 ## Options
 There are different options available.
 Each is it's own block of code.